 AFL Futures Betting

-The most popular futures market for AFL Betting is without a doubt the Premiership market where punters can bet on the 2017 AFL Premiership Odds.
+The most popular futures market for AFL Betting is without a doubt the Premiership market where punters can bet on the 2018 AFL Premiership Odds.
 Punters can bet on the Premiership market all year round.
-In 2016 the Western Bulldogs famously won the Premiership after being large outsiders, reaching $67 in betting just before the AFL Finals series.
+In 2017 the Richmond Tigers famously won the Grand Final defeating Adelaide Crows and breaking a 37-year premiership drought.

 The 2020 Brownlow Medal is also a favourite betting market for punters.
 The Brownlow Medal is awarded to the “fairest and best” player in the competition throughout the AFL Premiership Season.
 Brownlow Medal Odds often fluctuate throughout the season and attracts a lot of attention in the AFL media.